gnclmorais/blog/_drafts/2016-12-21-binary-in-javascript.md

 ## Fun with bitwise operators

 So what can we do with these operators?
 Given their quirks and properties, let’s see some weirdness in action.
+A lot of these quirks result from the transformation from 64-bit to 32-bit.

 I’ll show you some simple examples now, but I can’t stress enough for you to check out Dan Prince’s [blog post](https://danthedev.com/2015/07/25/binary-in-javascript) about he used these bitwise operators to reduce the memory footprint of one of his games.